Start your business

 Nashville, TN 37243

-In Tennessee, renewing, renaming, or canceling a DBA name in Tennessee is pretty straightforward.
+In Tennessee, renewing, renaming, or canceling a DBA name is pretty straightforward.

 For sole proprietors and partnerships, the business license — with which you registered your DBA name — renews automatically with every tax return.
 Changing a DBA name means filing for a new one.
 Cancel or withdraw a business license (thus closing your DBA name) via a final tax return with the state.

 Corporations and other incorporated businesses must renew their DBA names every five years, either online or by mail.
 Changing or canceling your name can also be done through the Tennessee Secretary of State website.
-Each of these actions costs $20.
+Each of these actions has an associated fee.

-A DBA name is only a legal requirement if you want to do business under a new name.
-DBA names are useful marketing tools and worth considering.
+• A DBA name is only a legal requirement if you want to do business under a different name than your business’s legal name.

-Yes, filing for a DBA name in Tennessee does not give you exclusive rights to that name.
-However, DBA names must be distinguishable from one another.
+• Yes, filing for a DBA name in Tennessee does not give you exclusive rights to that name.

-No, a DBA name is only required when doing business under a name not your own.
-However, it may be to your benefit to consider registering a DBA name to give you privacy and add professionalism to your business.
+• No, a DBA name is only required when doing business under a name not your own.
+However, it may be to your benefit to consider registering a DBA name to appear more professional.